samfitgen/trgen/docs/Sustained_Power_Build-High_Volume.md

 **Description**:

 > Elephants +5 consists of 6x7-minute repeats at 105-108% FTP separated by
-> 4-minute recovery valleys followed by 35 minutes at 60% FTP.
+> 7-minute recovery valleys, all followed by 20 minutes of Endurance work at 65%
+> FTP.

 ### Friday